BarclayII/AIMv6/lab2-smp-spinlock/tutorial2.markdown

 `mfc0` or `dmfc0`, according to whether we're targetting MIPS32 or MIPS64
 processors.

+**Side note:** taking two parameters for `cpuid` pseudo-instruction is not necessary in our case.
+I leave two there just for possible compatibility issues.
+It's *totally* fine to leave only one parameter for `cpuid`.

 ### Obtaining CPU ID on MIPS Revision 1

 The bad news is that, MIPS32/64 Revision 1 (which is the case of MSIM) didn't